Crisis Intervention Donate Now

 James (Jim) Hardeman is a licensed clinical social worker, and works with students in seven school districts on the South Shore.
 He grew up in Athens, Georgia and Hartford, Connecticut, and graduated from Howard University in Washington, DC.
 Many of his classmates there became civil rights leaders, and Jim attended his first civil rights march in Biloxi, Mississippi in 1969.
 He spent four years in the US Air Force during the Vietnam War, achieving the rank of captain.
 Jim’s long and varied career includes work in state government and in advocacy – he worked with former President Bill Clinton to pass the Violence Against Women Bill, and he founded the South Shore Shelter for Battered Women.
 He enjoys attending the Summer Olympic Games every four years with his four grandchildren – as well as football, basketball, and hockey games at Boston College, his graduate school alma mater.
 Jim is also an avid jogger.

-Kimberly Herman is a corporate attorney at Sullivan and Worcester and leads the firm’s Intellectual Property, Technology, and Media & Entertainment Groups.
+Kimberly Herman is a partner at Sullivan and Worcester LLP and leads the firm’s Intellectual Property, Technology, and Media & Entertainment Groups.
 She has been ranked as a leading professional in World Trademark Review 1000 each year since 2015, and in 2021 was named a “Go-To Intellectual Property Lawyer” by Massachusetts Lawyers Weekly.
 As a guest speaker at Northeastern University, she addresses developments in intellectual property law, copyright, fair use, and First Amendment issues.
 Kim is the daughter of Scott M. Bock, Riverside’s founder and longtime CEO, who died in 2021.
 She says, “I grew up with Riverside and know first-hand that the organization makes a profound difference in thousands of lives – I want to help further my father’s remarkable legacy.”
 Kim lives in Needham with her husband Elliot; they have two children.

 Rod Laurenz is an independent wealth advisor and has worked as an internal auditor and in a financial executive development program at a Fortune 50 company.
 He grew up working on his family’s 2,000-acre farm, where he learned the value of hard work, patience, and persistence through times of uncertainty, and now combines those disciplines with an analytical background and love of people to help clients build, manage, and protect their financial security.
 In his free time, Rod enjoys all types of outdoor activities including running, hiking, swimming, cycling, and sailing.
 He believes in giving back to his community and has served on many boards.